 House sitting is exactly what the term implies.
 Home owners in need of pet and/or property care seek an individual, couple, or family to take over their daily responsibilities during a period for which they are away from home.

-There are a wealth of assignments on offer requiring a house sitter to take on a diverse mix of responsibilities, some for just a weekend, others for over a year.
+There are a wealth of opportunities on offer requiring a house sitter to take on a diverse mix of responsibilities, some for just a weekend, others for over a year.

 A little inspiration for potential house sitters – If you’re reading this you’re obviously very interested in house sitting, so here’s a fun fact for you.
-All the photographs in this article were taken during our various house sitting assignments!!
+All the photographs in this article were taken during my various house sitting stays!!

-House sitting assignments provide the opportunity to immerse yourself in communities all over the world.
+House sitting stays provide the opportunity to immerse yourself in communities all over the world.

 House sitting also offers you the chance to head off the beaten track and get to grips with life in exciting new locations.

 In short when you sign up to become a house sitter, the world literally becomes your oyster.
-You decide which assignments to apply for based on the destinations that inspire you most.
+You decide which opportunities to apply for based on the destinations that inspire you most.

 The answer is ANYONE.